Permanent Patent

 What is not Patentable in India?

-Anything that’s is a mere discovery, and does not have any inventive step
+Anything that is purely a discovery and lacks any inventive element.

 Apply for Permanent Patent in 3 Easy Steps